risingwavelabs/risingwave-docs/versioned_docs/version-0.18.0/guides/ingest-from-postgres-cdc.md

     GRANT SELECT ON ALL TABLES IN SCHEMA <schema_name> TO <username>;
     ```

-    You can use the following statement to check the priviledges of the user to the tables:
+    You can use the following statement to check the privileges of the user to the tables:

     ```sql
     postgres=# SELECT table_name, grantee, privilege_type